This site presents a reference view of an IDDAS-compatible implementation.

 What an Infrastructure Originator is

-IO status is structural.
+IO status is structural, not discretionary.

 What an Infrastructure Originator is not